HKUST-KnowComp/MICO/README.md

 # MICO
-This is the code repo for EMNLP2022 MICO: multiview contrastive learning framework for commonsense knowledge representation
+This is the code repo for EMNLP2022 MICO: a multi-alternative contrastive learning framework for commonsense knowledge representation

 ## Data Preparation